tidyverse/tidyverse.org/content/blog/mirai-2-5-0/index.md

 <figcaption aria-hidden="true"><em>Illustrative span structure shown in a Jaeger collector UI</em></figcaption>
 </figure>

-### Reproducible parallel RNG
+## Reproducible parallel RNG

-We're equally delighted to announce reproducible parallel random number generation.
-Developed in consultation with our tidymodels colleagues and core members of the mlr team, this is a great example of the R community pulling together to implement crucial infrastructure.

-Technically this feature has been around since the recent 2.4.1 release, but it solves a long-standing challenge in parallel computing in R. We hope that by announcing it here, it's put to good use for reproducible science.
+Introduced in mirai 2.4.1: reproducible parallel random number generation.
+Developed in consultation with our tidymodels colleagues and core members of the mlr team, this is a great example of the R community pulling together to sovle common problems.
+It solves a long-standing challenge in parallel computing in R, and we hope it's put to good use for reproducible science.

 mirai has long used L'Ecuyer-CMRG streams (since prior to v1.0) for statistically-sound parallel RNG.
 Streams essentially cut into the RNG's period (a very long sequence of pseudo-random numbers) at intervals that are far apart from each other that they do not in practice overlap.
 This ensures that statistical results obtained from parallel computations remain correct and valid.